diquah/modeval/README.md

 ]

 p = Parser(ruleset = custom_ruleset)
-# Now you can use pi as you would expect, i.e. pi/180.
+# Now you can use "pi" just like any other number.
 ```

 ### Technical Limitations